Buffer

 public func clone() : Buffer<X>

-@deprecated Use static library function instead.
+@deprecated Use the static library function instead of this instance method.

 public func toArray() : [X]

-@deprecated Use static library function instead.
+@deprecated Use the static library function instead of this instance method.

 public func toVarArray() : [var X]

-@deprecated Use static library function instead.
+@deprecated Use the static library function instead of this instance method.

 public func isEmpty<X>(buffer : Buffer<X>) : Bool